lightstep/lightstep-overlay/README.md

 ```html
 <script src="lightstep-overlay.min.js"></script>
 ```

-The overlay automatically hooks into the global tracer to determine the tracing configuration.
+* **Initializing with the global tracer:** the overlay automatically hooks into the global tracer to determine the tracing configuration.
+* **Initializing with a tracer object:** the package is exported under the global symbol `LightStepOverlay`.
+Call `LightStepOverlay.initialize(tracer)` to initialize overlay.

 #### Via NPM: